Death of NSF soldier Gavin Chan affected morale on the ground: Senior commanders

 A medic tried to resucitate 3SG Chan before he was evacuated via helicopter to Rockhampton Hospital, where he died.

-ME6 Goh said the forward support group, whose wide-ranging responsibilities include logistics and maintenance support, was activated when the incident happened.
+ME6 Goh said the forward support group, which also provides logistics and maintenance support, was activated when the incident happened.

 “It was certainly important to get the casualty out to the nearest medical facility,” ME6 Goh said, adding that resources involved included a helicopter and a 24-hour standby ambulance operator.